henrymo1204/CPSC-481-A-/0-README.txt

 Project Algorithm report.pdf -- report of the project and how it works 0-README.txt -- explains the team name and contents of the zip file, also includes instructions on how to run the program

+Included Features: shows the current best path for the bot Missing Features: bot is not always moving sequentially through the board, but visited blocks show as such

 Installation:
 0. Zip has all the necessary files